 You might be so frightened by what is happening to you that you no longer want to touch your child in case you touch him or her inappropriately, or worse, someone suspects that you are having these thoughts towards your child.

-Things that used to delight you such as bathing your child, is now something you try to avoid.
+Things that used to delight you, such as bathing your child, are now something you try to avoid.

 You may experience deep shame.

-You are not alone in experiencing any of these things, you are not a threat to your child, nor are you a bad person.
+You are not alone in experiencing any of these things; you are not a threat to your child or a bad person.
 You are experiencing intrusive thoughts and images.

 You might start to avoid things or do things differently

 You might not want to be around other mums for fear that they might see right through you.